Artikash/Textractor/README.md

 ## Support

-Please let me know of any bugs, games that Textractor has trouble hooking, feature requests, or other suggestions.<br>
+Let me know of any bugs, games that Textractor has trouble hooking, feature requests, or other suggestions by posting an issue.<br>
-If you have trouble hooking a game, give me a place where I can freely download it, or gift it to me on [Steam](https://steamcommunity.com/profiles/76561198097566313/).
+If you have trouble hooking a game, please show me a way to freely download it or gift it to me on [Steam](https://steamcommunity.com/profiles/76561198097566313/).

 ## Extensions